Skip to main content

 Most families face a long wait at every stage.
 Nationally, it takes 6 to 12 months to get an autism assessment, then 3 to 9 more months to begin ABA after diagnosis.
 A 2025 study in the Journal of Applied Behavior Analysis found that about 73 percent of families were placed on a waitlist, waiting an average of nearly six months, and that children's behavior often got worse the longer they waited.

-Statistic card: 6 to 12 months to get an autism assessment, 3 to 9 more months to start ABA therapy, and 73 percent of families placed on a waitlist.
+Statistic card: 6 to 12 months to get an autism assessment, 3 to 9 more months to start ABA therapy, and 73 percent of families placed on an autism waitlist.

 Families typically wait 6 to 12 months for an assessment and 3 to 9 more months to start ABA, and about 73 percent are placed on a waitlist.
 Sources: CDC; Journal of Applied Behavior Analysis.